 What's the difference between a private charter and a share boat?

 A PRIVATE fishing charter means that only your party will be on board.
 And, of course, the captain and crew!
-Just you and your wife/friends, typically up to 6 people total.
+Just you and your friends, typically up to 6 people total.

-If you have say, two couples in your party, you’re better off to take the boat privately because 4 SHARE tickets will usually cost within a few dollars of the private rate anyway.
-This also allows you more flexibility to either cut a trip short (don’t expect a pro rated refund!) or stay out longer (yeah, you’ll probably have to pay for the extended time), though the captain always has the last say on these issues.
+If you have 5 in your party, you’re better off to take the boat privately because 5 SHARE tickets will usually cost within a few dollars of the private rate anyway.
+This also allows you more flexibility to either cut a trip short (don’t expect a pro rated refund) or stay out longer (yeah, you’ll probably have to pay for the extended time), though the captain always has the last say on these issues.

-Say you and your wife wanted to go fishing for a day, but didn’t want to pay $950 to $1,300.
-You book 2 seats on a SHARE boat basis at, say, $200 each.
+Say you and a friend wanted to go fishing, but didn’t want to pay $1,300.
+You book 2 seats on a SHARED boat at, say, $250 each.
 The vessel will try to put 2-4 other people on board with you.

 Share boat fishing charters don’t target anything differently.
 The boats usually run 6 rods and if a fish bites your rod, you get to fight it.

-Most of the Maui fishing boats listed in this site are licensed to carry six passengers.
+Most of the Maui sportfishing boats listed on this site are licensed to carry six passengers.
 Some of them do not do “shares”.
 There are no boats here that do strictly shares, like the ‘head’ boats out of CA or FL.